miklevin/MikeLev.in/_includes/cat_python.md

 <ol>
+<li><a href="/blog/2-legs-good-4-legs-baaad-debunking-work-life-balance-and-other-myths/">2 Legs Good, 4 Legs Baaad: Debunking Work/Life Balance and Other Myths</a> (Tue May 16, 2023)
+<br/>Discover how to achieve a successful lack-of work/life balance, debunking the myths and understanding the power of persuasion.
+Learn how to use AI to your advantage while still exercising creativity and free will.
+Get tips on how to be a successful your prickly self and still build credibility with journal-style writing.</li>
 <li><a href="/blog/down-down-down-would-systemd-going-down-under-wsl2-never-come-to-an-end/">Down, down, down!
 Would systemd going down under WSL2 never come to an end?</a> (Sat May 13, 2023)
 <br/>I explored a litany of ways including the formal ones to prevent Linux systemd services from going down under WSL.
 After trying the .wslconfig and wsl.conf files, a systemd .service file, a cron job and .bashrc, I finally a added the nohup ping busy-task to .bash_profile to keep Linux services running under WSL2.
 But at a price. s</li>
 <li><a href="/blog/rappelling-down-the-rabbit-hole-a-linux-script-adventure/">Rappelling Down The Rabbit Hole: A Linux Script Adventure</a> (Thu May 11, 2023)